 Complete, editable, assessments including quizzes, performance assessments and end-of-course exams.

-Online courses: A consortium of universities hosts an initial series of 100 Teaching Point online distance learning continuing education course.
-Universities in multiple U.S. states and other countries will host this series to certify teachers by subject.
-See partners page for links to a current listing of participating universities.
+Online courses: Partnering universities host an initial series of 100 Teaching Point online distance learning continuing education courses.
+Ultimately, universities in multiple U.S. states and other countries will host this series to certify teachers by subject.
 The series will offer teachers convenient access to online coursework to support content knowledge and content-specific instructional skills and the opportunity to earn credit toward re-certification and HOUSSE certification in subject-specific areas.
 The tuition for these professional development courses in the U.S. may be funded through districts allocations from Title I and Title IIA (Improving Teacher Quality State Grants), Title 5 (Innovative Programs), state professional development and school improvement budgets and in other countries by their own teacher development budgets.

-TEACHINGpoint course materials support teachers and students in public schools, charter schools and home schools globally, in many countries of North America, South America, Europe, Africa and Asia.
+TEACHINGpoint course materials support teachers and students in public schools, charter schools and home schools globally, in over 75 countries on 5 continents: North America, South America, Europe, Africa and Asia.

 |©TEACHINGpoint Call in U.S. and Canada Toll Free:-1-877-494-0550 or 1-904-296-0212 FAX (904) 296-7385|